syncfusion-content/xamarin-docs/Xamarin/SfChart/Getting-Started.md

 Refer this [article](https://help.syncfusion.com/xamarin/introduction/download-and-installation) to know how to obtain and reference Essential Studio components in your solution; then refer [this](https://help.syncfusion.com/xamarin/introduction/control-dependencies) link to know about the assemblies required for adding Chart to your project.

-I> After adding the reference, currently, an additional step is required for iOS and UWP projects.
-We need to create an instance of the SfChartRenderer as shown in this [KB article.](https://www.syncfusion.com/kb/7144/how-to-resolve-sfchart-not-rendering-issue-in-ios-and-uwp)
+I> After adding the reference, we need to create an instance of the `SfChartRenderer` in iOS and UWP projects as shown in this [KB article.](https://www.syncfusion.com/kb/7144)

 I> For UWP, an additional step is required when the project is built in release mode with .Net Native tool chain enabled.
-You can refer the [KB article.](https://www.syncfusion.com/kb/7149) for more details.
+You can refer the [KB article](https://www.syncfusion.com/kb/7149) for more details.

 ## Initialize Chart

-Import the SfChart namespace as shown below in your respective Page,
+Import the `SfChart` namespace as shown below in your respective Page,

 {% tabs %}